zizisoft/gitlock/README.md

 gitlock verify --all
 ```

-Verify the current lock or all locks, including the signatures and timestamps.
+Verify the current lock or all locks from HEAD to the first commit, including the signatures and timestamps.

 Synopsis 6: